lenderpanel

 Recently asked questions about conveyancing in Fulwell

-I've recently found out that there is a flying freehold element on a property I have offered on last month in what should have been a quick, chain free conveyancing.
-Fulwell is the location of the property.
-What do you suggest?
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, chain free conveyancing.
+Fulwell is where the house is located.
+Is there any advice you can give?

-Flying freeholds in Fulwell are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Fulwell you must be sure that your lawyer goes through the deeds very carefully.
+Flying freeholds in Fulwell are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Fulwell you would need to get your solicitor to go through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Fulwell may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated